 Cut to a little bit later, and most of the gang has moved to San Francisco.
 Willow and Kennedy have broken up (as mentioned before) but Willow may not ever be able to see her snake lady friend again because the magic is all gone.
 Faith inherits all of Giles’ properties and whatnot, which she uses to give Angel a place to recuperate from the whole “killing my GF’s father figure while under the influence of a universe I fucked into existence” drama.
 Wiccans are super-pissed at Buffy, who’s working in a coffee shop, sleeping on Dawn and Xander’s couch and going out at night, stake in hand, ready to slay some vampires.

 I’ll say this for Buffy Season 8: It was NOT BORING.

 Actually, while I may poke a little fun at some of these plot twists, it was a fun read!
 The writing was great (Espenson, Goddard, Vaughn and Whedon writing comics together?
 SIGN ME UP), the art bright and poppy.
 Some parts might work better than others, but given its scope, it’s hard to not be impressed by the overall achievement.

 Plus, as a long-time Buffy fan, it was nice to see all my old friends again.

 Frank, I didn’t realize how much I’d missed them.

-Posted on January 22, 2013, in Books and tagged Buffy, buffy the vampire slayer, Dark Horse, doctor who, joss whedon, pow zap boom comics aren't just for kids!, Rising Stars, sexy make-out time, time travel is the best.
+Posted on January 22, 2013, in All the Spoilers, Books and tagged Buffy, buffy the vampire slayer, Dark Horse, doctor who, joss whedon, pow zap boom comics aren't just for kids!, Rising Stars, sexy make-out time, time travel is the best.
 Bookmark the permalink.
-6 Comments.
+8 Comments.